 There are great movies, and there are movies with the power to change the way we watch movies.
-Chantal Akerman’s Jeanne Dielman, 23, Quai du Commerce, 1080 Bruxelles is among those rarest of works.
+Chantal Akerman’s Jeanne Dielman, 23, Quai du Commerce, 1080 Bruxelles is among those rarest of works that is both.

 Akerman died Oct.
 5 at age 65, an apparent suicide.
 She made more than 40 films; shorts and features, fiction and documentaries, and works less easily categorized.
 Her masterpiece, Jeanne Dielman, premiered at the Cannes Film Festival a month before she turned 25.

-I first experienced Jeanne Dielman by way of the Criterion Collection restoration on a cool, rainy, early autumn night five or six years ago.
-Much is made of the movie’s length (it runs over three hours), and I intended to watch an hour or so, then pause to make dinner.
+I first experienced Jeanne Dielman by way of the Criterion Collection restoration on a cool, rainy, early autumn night some years ago.
+Much is made of the movie’s length (it runs over three hours), and I had already endured a long, exhausting day when I pressed play; I wasn’t sure I would make it through the whole film, and I was certain I would need to stop an hour or so in to make dinner.

 I was riveted; I didn’t move except to squirm on the couch.
 After it was over, I ate a late meal and watched it again.